tiborsimon/tiborsimon.github.io/_posts/2015-07-10-evernote-task-management.md

 There are four possible types of notes in the System.

 - Admin note (singleton)
-- Task template note (singleton)
+- Project template note (singleton)
 - Log note
-- Task note
+- Project note

 ### Admin note